thegetty/ancientlamps/transmittal-files/Markdown Files/5_Introduction.md

 3. Pronounced depth of the basin

-4. Bases of 2nd- to 6th-century lamps have a plain *planta pedis,* often large and deeply impressed
+4. Bases of 2nd- to 6th-century lamps have a plain *planta pedis*, often large and deeply impressed

 5. Clay, glaze, or slip is often a vivid red orange or dark brown.
 Frequent presence of gold or silver mica particles in the clay